ritish-coder-25/ritish-coder-25/README.md

 - 👋 Hi, I’m @ritish-coder-25
 - 👀 I’m interested in ...Data Science, Machine Learning, Internet Of Things
-- 🌱 I’m currently learning ...Data Science and Programming from Indian Institute of Technology, Madras and Electronics and Communication Engineering from Central University of Tezpur
+- 🌱 I’m currently learning ...Data Science and Programming from Indian Institute of Technology, Madras and Electronics & Communication Engineering from Central University of Tezpur
-- 💞️ I’m looking to collaborate on ...IoT Projects and Data Science projects.
+- 💞️ I’m looking to collaborate on ...IoT Projects and Data Science projects and even in internships
 - 📫 How to reach me ... via my email ritishkr25@gmail.com

 <!---